kevykim/Airbb-project/README.md

       "message": "Validation error",
       "statusCode": 400,
       "errors": {
+        "venueId": "Venue does not exist",
+        "name": "Name must be at least 5 characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
+        "price": "Price is invalid",
-        "review": "Review text is required",
+        "description": "Description is required",
-        "stars": "Stars must be an integer from 1 to 5", }
+        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
     }
     ```

-* Error response: Couldn't find a Review with the specified id
+* Error response: Couldn't find a Venue with the specified id
   * Status Code: 404
   * Headers:
     * Content-Type: application/json